MrRSquared/CSinEng9/Romi.md

    - Then, Take a look at [this video series](https://www.youtube.com/watch?v=ihO-mw_4Qpo) from team 6814 Ellipse.
 [Here](https://github.com/SeanSun6814/FRC0ToAutonomous) is their Git too.
 It is helpful.
    - If you would like to go deeper into Java Programming, you can look at this video series from the incredible [Team Spectrum Team 3847](https://www.youtube.com/watch?v=j5g4nHV3FaY&t=115s), or
    - Our own [WPILib Course](https://mythinkscape.com/register/3ACACEBE) that goes in depth into how to program the Romi.
+ - WHen you have some code to test, press the wpilib button in VSCode, and click simulate robot code.
+Then, use the simulator to control the robot.

 Regardless which robot you choose, here are some challenges for you...